 Dr. Sarah Jane Carson (a.k.a.
 Jennie/Jean) was born in Wellington Country, Ontario on the 9th of July, 1865.
 Dr. Carson was the eldest child of Joseph Standish Carson and the former Martha Wallace.
 Dr. Carson’s father was first a school teacher and then a school inspector.
-Her siblings included Susanna, Henrietta, Joseph (born and died in 1871), John “Hilliard” and Annie.
-Her sister Susanna Carson graduated from the University of Toronto Faculty of Medicine in 1888.
+Her siblings were; Susanna, Henrietta, Joseph (born and died in 1871), John “Hilliard” and Annie.

 On the 15th of January, 1908 she delivered her sister Susanna’s son, Joseph Eben Moyes in Chatham.
 Sadly her sister Susanna died a short time later on the 7th of February, 1908 and baby Joseph Eben Moyes died in July of that same year.
 Mother and son are buried at the Maple Leaf Cemetery in Chatham.
-(Her sister, Dr. Susanna Carson Rijnhart M.D. graduated from The University of Toronto Faculty of Medicine in 1887.
+(Her sister, Dr. Susanna Carson Rijnhart M.D. graduated from The University of Toronto Faculty of Medicine in 1888.
 She published a book called ‘With The Tibetans In Tent and Temple’ in 1901.
 The book recounts her missionary work in China with her first husband Petrus Rijnhart.)

 In the 1922 Ontario Medical Register Dr. Jennie Carson was living in Toronto and she was working at the Y.W.C.A. on McGill Street.
 She eventually moved to Vancouver, British Columbia with her mother and her sister Annie.
 She became the secretary of the Y.W.C.A. in Vancouver and moved to New Westminster in 1927 and became the secretary of the Y.W.C.A. in New Westminster.